 If your rights are being violated on the job, there are a number of steps you can take to protect your rights.
 First, stay calm and do not act out on your employer.
 If you have an employment contract, make sure you have a copy of it and become familiar with the conditions of the contract.
 Ask your employer or the human resources department about why you were terminated.
 Ask to view your personnel file.
 You have the right to do so.
 Request and negotiate a severance package.
 Do not allow your employer to intimidate you or coax you into signing anything you don't want to sign.

-Contact the experienced Los Angeles employment law attorneys at Kingsley .
-Our law firm has more nearly four decades of experience fighting for the rights of employees who have been mistreated, wronged and exploited.
-We are passionate in our pursuit for justice and fair compensation for our clients.
-If you believe your rights as an employee in California have been violated, call us at 888-500-8469 for a free consultation and comprehensive case evaluation.
+Kingsley and Kingssley has more nearly four decades of experience fighting for the rights of employees who have been mistreated, wronged and exploited.
+They are passionate in their pursuit for justice and fair compensation for their clients.
+If you believe your rights as an employee in California have been violated, call Kingsley and Kingsley today at 888-500-8469 for a free consultation and comprehensive case evaluation.